setitheme/seti/README.md

 ## VS Code

-There's not yet an officially supported seti theme for VS Code, but one is the work and will be added here.
+There's not yet an officially supported seti theme for VS Code, but one is the works and will be added here.
 However, the seti icons used in the [VS Code icon theme](https://github.com/microsoft/vscode/blob/master/extensions/theme-seti/icons/vs-seti-icon-theme.json), still pull from [here](https://github.com/jesseweed/seti-ui).

 This will be updated to point to @setitheme/icons once stylesheets are completed.